 I’m not sure what drove me to enter college.
 I was a mediocre student in high school before I dropped out in my junior year to join the Corps.
 But I was sold on the idea that furthering my education would open some doors for me and prevent me from getting stuck in a life where spinning your wheels in a job that led to nowhere was commonplace.

-Enriching my understanding of the world outside my small community filled a void that had been had been there for some time.
+Enriching my understanding of the world outside my small community filled a void that had been there for some time.
 My association with more diverse, learned people than the crowd I grew up with introduced me to new themes and perspectives that struck a chord that had been lying inert within me too long.

 The works of Emerson and Thoreau tapped a metaphysical nerve and pushed me to challenge traditional notions of religion.
 I struggled with this for years but once I got past the barriers that orthodoxy builds in our lives and punishes us with guilt, I found a new freedom that I never new existed.
 I became fully cognizant of the scriptural notion of leaving childish things behind.
 For me this included the tired old concepts of conventional religion.